Bekalah/cosmogenesis-learning-engine/README_RENDERER.md

 }
 ```

-Missing or malformed palette data never stops rendering; the fallback palette keeps contrast calm and emits the inline notice.
+The loader never performs remote fetches; it only attempts module-level JSON import.
+Missing or malformed palette data never stops rendering, because the fallback palette keeps contrast calm and emits the inline notice.

 ## ND-safe rationale
 - No animation loops or timers — everything renders once.